zdenak11/translator_extractor/README.md

 extracted keys will be in your_project_directory/app/lang/*.neon % * means 'front' and modules names

+it also add new keys in existing dictionaries

 for each file is also generated backup (original_file.bak)

 ## Example